Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-\subsubsection{Conductance and Mixing Time}
+\subsubsection{Conductance and mixing time}

 With the notion of isoperimetry, we are ready to introduce the conductance-based argument for studying the mixing times.
-Given an ergodic Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$, we define the \textbf{conductance} as
+Given an ergodic Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$, we define the \textit{conductance} as

 where $A$ is any measurable set in $\mathbb{R}^d$.
 The conductance measures how much probability mass flows between measurable partitions of the state space relative to the stationary measure of the two components, whichever is smaller.
 By the definition, we can expect a high conductance to contribute to fast mixing.
-The relationship is stated formally in the next lemma. \begin{lem}[\revise{\cite[Corollary 1.5]{lovasz1993random}}] For a \revise{$\frac{1}{2}$-}lazy reversible Markov chain with $\eta$-warm start $\nu$,
+The relationship is stated formally in the next lemma. \begin{lemma}[Modified version of {\cite[Corollary 1.5]{lovasz1993random}}] Given a reversible Markov chain with nonnegative spectrum, assuming $\eta$-warm start $\nu$, we have